Code-Sharp/WampSharp-docs/WAMP2/Roles/Caller/Getting-Started-with-Caller.md

+## Getting started with Caller

 #### Before you start

-See [[Getting started with WAMPv2]] and create a WampChannel/WampHost your caller will use.
+See [Getting started with WAMPv2](..\..\Getting-started-with-WAMPv2.md) and create a WampChannel/WampHost your caller will use.

 ### About Caller role

-WAMPv2 defines a Caller role, that is a role that can call a remote procedure call registered by a [[Callee|Getting started with Callee]] (using the CALL messages).
+WAMPv2 defines a Caller role, that is a role that can call a remote procedure call registered by a [Callee](../Callee/Getting-started-with-Callee.md) (using the CALL messages).
 The caller can receive a response with a result or an error from the router  (using the RESULT/ERROR message).

 #### Callee proxy